pawelkorus/node-wrapper/README.md

 # node-wrapper

-Simple POSIX shell scripts for managing project node version.
+Simple shell script for managing project node version.

-## node-wrapper-docker
+## usage

-This script requires `docker` in order to work.
+This tool requires `docker` in order to work.

 Copy `node-wrapper-docker.sh` to project dir as `npm` and add executable permissions.
 Then you can work with your project as usuall, i.e.:
 ```